Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 permitted, and in doing so violates the intellectual property including trademarks, service

-marks, copyright and other proprietary rights of JTSL.
+marks, copyright and other proprietary rights of BCML.

-15. The Site contains features of the services that are currently being offered by JTSL and
+15. The Site contains features of the services that are currently being offered by BCML and

 those which may be offered in the future.
-However, JTSL would comply with all the regulatory
+However, BCML would comply with all the regulatory

 requirements and in doing so the final features of the Services appearing currently may